Love Connection: Format

-In the 2017 revival, the guest appeared on the show after having gone on a date with each of the three contestants, and all three were interviewed from backstage after the video intros and audience vote.
-This version added a segment where guests and contestants rate their first impressions of each other's looks on a scale of 1–10; however, some contestants have acknowledged basing this rating in part on factors other than physical looks, such as punctuality or fashion sense.
+In the 2017 revival, the guest appeared on the show after having gone on a date with each of the three contestants.
+All three were interviewed from backstage after the video intros and audience vote.
+This version added a segment where guests and contestants rate their first impressions of each other's looks on a scale of 1–10.
+Some contestants acknowledged basing this rating, in part, upon factors other than physical looks, such as punctuality or fashion sense.

 After the interviews, the guest received an overnight date with the contestant of his or her choice, along with a chance to receive a $10,000 cash prize.
-In season 1, the guest automatically received the prize if the audience vote matched his or her choice; otherwise, the guest was given the option to instead spend the overnight date with the vote winner and thereby receive the monetary prize.
-In season 2, the option to switch was dropped; the guest spent the overnight date with the contestant he or she chose, and the $10,000 prize was awarded if the audience vote matched that choice.
+In season 1, the guest automatically received the prize if the audience vote matched his or her choice.
+Otherwise, the guest was given the option to instead spend the overnight date with the vote winner and thereby receive the monetary prize.
+In season 2, the option to switch was dropped.
+The guest spent the overnight date with the contestant he or she chose, and the $10,000 prize was awarded if the audience vote matched that choice.

 The great majority of contestants in the original series were in their twenties and had never been married.
-However, older never-married, widowed, and divorced (some multiple times) contestants were occasionally selected as well.
-The relationship status of the contestants was noted on-screen in their profile summary in both syndicated iterations of the show, but is not referenced in the 2017 revival unless it arises in conversation between the guest, dates, and host.
-In the original series, men were paired only with women, and vice versa; the 2017 revival has included same-sex pairings.
+Older never-married, widowed, and divorced, some multiple times, contestants were occasionally selected as well.
+The relationship status of the contestants was noted on-screen in their profile summary in both syndicated iterations of the show, but is not referenced in the 2017 revival, unless it arises in conversation between the guest, dates, and host.

+In the original series, men were paired only with women, and vice versa.
+The 2017 revival included same-sex pairings.
 The show paid the expenses incurred on the date, plus $75 for incidentals.
 The incidental amount was increased to $100 for the 1998–1999 revival.
 In the 2017 revival, contestants were given $500 for each date.